-The mechanics of the syringe pump are designed to ensure minimal frictional losses and to keep backlash to a minimum.
-This ensures that all rotational motion is converted to linear motion, and that the torque generated by the motor is used to displace fluids rather than overcome frictional forces within the pump.
+The mechanics of the syringe pump are designed to ensure minimal frictional losses and keep backlash to a minimum.
+This ensures that all rotational motion is converted to linear motion and that the torque generated by the motor is used to displace fluids rather than overcome frictional forces within the pump.

 Although modern syringe pumps are capable of moving miniscule distances, most solutions will not be able to take advantage of these small distances.
 For viscous materials or high flow rates, the pressure required to move the fluid requires a large force.
 If the torque generated is not high enough, the motor will stall (often called missing steps), and the syringe will not dispense.

 To fully understand how a syringe pump works, you must understand the mechanics involved in the movement of the plunger.
 It is also essential to grasp how the design of the mechanical fixings works together with the electronic control circuitry to deliver precision movement.
 It is this precision movement that results in the accurate and consistent dispensing of your solutions.